qiuqiangkong/rope/README.md

 # Rotary Positional Embeddings (RoPE)

 A pytorch implementation of RoPE [1].
-The code is modified and simplified from [2].
+The code is modified from [2].

 ## Usage